 An anti-inflammatory effect has been described for many essential oils.
-The essential oil of the roots of Carlina acanthifolia is able to inhibit inflammation induced by carrageenan injection in Myrciaria tenella and rats.
-Calvcorectes sellowianus oils were able to dramatically decrease the carrageen an induced paw edema. of The essential oils Cinnamomum osmophloeum leaf have excellent antiinflammatory activities and thus have great potential as a source of natural health products [57,58].
+The essential oil of the roots of Carlina acanthifolia is able to inhibit inflammation induced by carrageenan injection in Mvrciaria tenella and Calvcorectes sellowianus oils were able to dramatically decrease the carrageen an induced paw edema. essential oils of Cinnamomum osmophloeum leaf excellent have antiinflammatory activities and thus have great potential as a source of natural health products [57,58].

-The biochemical families with anti-inflammatory and/or analgesic action which constitute the compounds of various essential oils are monoterpenic aldehydes, terpenic esters, sesquiterpenes and monoterpenes, eugenol (aromatic phenol), eucalyptol (terpenic oxide) or 1,8 cineole, terpenic alcohols terpenes (Sesquiterpenols, Monoterpenols), terpene ketones, and phenol methyl- ethers [57-59].
+The biochemical families with anti-inflammatory and/or analgesic action which constitute the compounds of various essential oils are monoterpenic aldehydes, terpenic esters, sesquiterpenes and monoterpenes, eugenol (aromatic phenol), eucalyptol (terpenic oxide) or

+1,8 cineole, terpenic alcohols terpenes (Sesquiterpenols, Monoterpenols), terpene ketones, and phenol methyl- ethers [57-59].
 The activity of anti-inflammatory may depend on the composition and the ratio of the compounds of the essential oil [58].